Ask AI

 Surgical interventions

-Cholecystectomy, indications: as per DSS 2022 guidelines, Consider performing acute laparoscopic cholecystectomy in favor of gallbladder drainage in high-risk patients with acute cholecystitis.
+Cholecystectomy, indications: as per DSS 2022 guidelines, consider performing acute laparoscopic cholecystectomy in favor of gallbladder drainage in high-risk patients with acute cholecystitis.

 C